 Partners or subsystems can then take advantage of the published event in their solutions.
 An ISV that delivers vertical solutions, and Microsoft itself, are the typical providers of published events.

 There are three different event types: business, integration, and trigger events.
 For more information about each type, see Event Types.
 Business and integration type events must be explicitly declared and published, which means that you must create event publisher functions and add them to objects manually.
 On the other hand, trigger events, which occur on table and page operations, are published and raised implicitly by the Dynamics NAV runtime.
 Therefore, no coding is required to publish them.

 A subscriber listens for and handles a published event.
 A subscriber is a C/AL function that subscribes to a specific event publisher function and includes the logic for handling the event.
-When an event is raised, the subscriber function is a called and it code is run.
+When an event is raised, the subscriber function is called and its code is run.
 A subscriber enables partners to hook into the core Dynamics NAV application functionality without having to do traditional code modifications.
 Any Dynamics NAV solution provider, which also includes Microsoft, can use event subscribers.

 There can by multiple subscribers to a single event publisher function.
 However, a publisher has no knowledge of subscribers, if any.
 Subscribers can reside in different parts of the application than publishers.

 Implementing events in Dynamics NAV consists of the following tasks: